Six Digit

 used.
 Jumpers (options) on the new board allow the design

-and the Collins radios.
+and (later) the Collins radios.
 It can also be used as a simple frequency

 counter.
 Thus far, the code has been written